mikaelkall/massrecon/README.md

 sudo python3 setup.py install
 ```

-Note if you experience errors related to M2Crypto it can be solved by first install the SWIG package with your linux distributions package manager before you execute 'python3 setup.py install'.

 ## Prerequisites

 For development you need to install these dependencies.
 Do this or use virtualenv